Empagliflozin and Metformin Tablets

 - Check your blood sugar as you have been told by your doctor.

-- It is common to have stomach problems like upset stomach, throwing up, or loose stools (diarrhea) when you start taking this medicine (empagliflozin and metformin tablets).
-If you have stomach problems later during care, call your doctor right away.
+- It is common to have stomach problems like upset stomach, throwing up, or diarrhea when you start taking this medicine (empagliflozin and metformin tablets).
+If you have stomach problems later during treatment, call your doctor right away.
 This may be a sign of an acid health problem in the blood (lactic acidosis).

 - If you are 65 or older, use this medicine (empagliflozin and metformin tablets) with care.
 You could have more side effects.

 - There is a chance of pregnancy in women of childbearing age who have not been ovulating.
-If you want to avoid pregnancy, use birth control that you can trust while taking this medicine (empagliflozin and metformin tablets).
+If you want to avoid pregnancy, use birth control while taking this medicine (empagliflozin and metformin tablets).